ably-labs/Ableye/README.md

 ## Known issues

-The `Announce` button must be clicked twice to announce client presence.
+* The `Announce` button must sometimes be clicked twice for a client to be able to see their own presence in a channel.
+See https://github.com/ably/ably-go/issues/436